 The Agency has no employees.
 The Gas Project is operated by SMUD's staff.
 SMUD is obligated to contribute to the Agency the actual costs of providing administrative and general services.
-SMUD contributed \$0.1 million both in 2020 and 2019 for administrative and general services provided to the Agency by SMUD.
+SMUD contributed \$0.1 million both in 2021 and 2020.